 The purpose of these guidelines is to establish and communicate how FutureLearn visually treats the brands of collaborators, both on and off the platform.
-Please familiarise yourself with these guidelines before implementing any third party branding within your content, and if in doubt, speak to your Course Development Manager.
+Please familiarise yourself with these guidelines before implementing any third-party branding within your content.

 Types of collaborator